The expected value of sample information calculations for external validation of risk prediction models: Introduction

-The aim of the present work is to define EVSI for the external validation phase of a risk prediction model and propose algorithms for its computation.
+The aim of the present work is to define EVSI for the external validation studies of risk prediction models and propose algorithms for its computation.
 The rest of this manuscript is structured as follows.
-After outlining the context, we define EVSI for a future study aimed at evaluating the clinical utility of a model in a target population.
-We propose algorithms for EVSI computation based on bootstrapping when preliminary data from the target populations are available, a beta-binomial modeling approach for binary outcomes when current information can be specified as independent Beta distributions, and a more general algorithm when the current information is expressed as an arbitrary probability distribution.
-A case study puts the developments in context where we provide practical suggestions on reporting and interpreting EVSI.
+After outlining the context, we define EVSI for a future validation study aimed at evaluating the clinical utility of a model in a new population.
+We propose different algorithms for EVSI computations, elaborate on their use case, and compare their performance in simulation studies.
+A case study puts the developments in context.
 We conclude by proposing areas of further inquiry.